Agora: Trust Less and Open More in Verification for Confidential Computing: Bounty Task Manager

 Assuming a user believes that verifying a function at least 10 times ensures sufficient security, we consider an ideal scenario where 70\% of the ``no-bug'' submissions are from unique solving methods.
 In this case, the probability that a given function is verified at least 10 times exceeds 99\% when its verification count is 21.

-For a binary with $N$ functions, when the verification count for each function is $m$, the probability that all $N$ functions are verified at least $T$ times is at least $1 - N \left( \sum_{k=0}^{T-1} \binom{m}{k} p^{k} (1-p)^{m-k} \right)$, as deduced by applying the union bound.
+For a binary with $N$ functions, each with a verification count of $m$, the probability that all $N$ functions are verified at least $T$ times is at least $1 - N \left( \sum_{k=0}^{T-1} \binom{m}{k} p^{k} (1-p)^{m-k} \right)$, as deduced by applying the union bound.
 Consider a binary with $N = 200$ functions.
 If the verification count for each function reaches 28, the probability that every function of this binary is verified at least 10 times exceeds 99\%.